ibourn/CoinflipDapp/README.md

    #### personal learning experience aside :
     * web programming language : html, css and the framework bootsrap4
     * front and back end language : javascript and the library jquery
     * github : hosting for software development version control (i miss this point cause i created 2 repo instead of a branch)

  ## Getting Started
   first get a wallet and some fake eth :
   * install : [Metamask](https://metamask.io/) - your ethereum wallet
   * choose the ropsten network
   * get some testnet eth : https://faucet.metamask.io/

   ### For users
-  in the directory of the dapp open a console and run : 'python -m http.server' in your browser : http://127.0.0.1:8000/
+  in the directory of the dapp open a console and run : `python -m http.server` in your browser : http://127.0.0.1:8000/

   ### For development
   #### Prerequisites
   install : [nodejs](https://nodejs.org/en/)

-  via the powershell :
-  go in the dapp directory : cd C:\xxxx\CoinflipDapp (windows)

-  run :     npm install truffle -g
+  via the powershell go in the dapp directory : `cd C:\xxxx\CoinflipDapp (windows)` run : `npm install truffle -g`

   usage for a **local network** : | for **ropsten** usage :
   ------------------------------------|-----------------------------
-  download :[ganache](https://www.trufflesuite.com/ganache) in metamask specify a new port for ganache : 7545 | run :     'npm @truffle/hdwallet-provider' =>note the seed of your metamsk wallet in a file ".secret"
+  download :[ganache](https://www.trufflesuite.com/ganache) in metamask specify a new port for ganache : 7545  in the dapp directory run :     'compil --all'   launch ganache then : => contracts => add the truffle-config.js and save| run :     'npm @truffle/hdwallet-provider' =>note the seed of your metamsk wallet in a file ".secret" to deploy on ropsten  run     'migrate --reset --network ropsten'
-   | in the dapp directory
-   |
-  run :     'compil --all' | to deploy on ropsten launch ganache then : | run     'migrate --reset --network ropsten' => contracts => add the truffle-config.js and save |

   run :     'migrate --reset' |
   (to deploy the contract on the ganache blockchain) |